Oxford Union: Membership

 Membership of the Oxford Union falls into four classes: life membership, long-term membership, temporary membership, and residential membership.
 Temporary membership can take four forms: course-length membership, termly membership, visiting membership, and (confusingly) permanent membership.

-Life and long-term membership

-All matriculated members of Oxford University are eligible to become life members of the Union, as are spouses of life members.
-Certain other specific members of the University are also eligible for life membership, as are their spouses.

-Members of the following kindred societies are also eligible to apply for life membership of the Union:
+The overwhelming majority of members are life members; the criterion for membership is being a fully matriculated member of the University of Oxford or a member of one of the Union's "kindred societies", namely: